dechavezv/eeb_C177_2019/_posts/2019-04-07-Writing_Markdwon.md

 **hint**: new direcotries are not repostiories by default.
 If you type `ls -a` you will **NOT** see the hidden `.git` directory that defines a repository.
 Try to remember what is the git command that you must type to make `.git` apper for the first time.
 8. Copy `example_CV.md` into the `curriculum-markdown` directory.
+9. Within the `curriculum-markdown` directory, change the name of the file from `example_CV.md` to `README.md`.
-9. Save your changes in `.git`.
+10. Save your changes in `.git`.
 **Hint**:use the git commans you alredy now.
-10. Go to your GitHub account and create a new repository called `curriculum-markdown`.
+11. Go to your GitHub account and create a new repository called `curriculum-markdown`.
 **Hint**: you create Github repositories like this last week
-11. Push your changes to the repository you just created.
+12. Push your changes to the repository you just created.
 **Hint**: you may want to copy and paste information shown in the Github repository you just crated.
 Again, you did this last week.
-12. Go to your github repository and verify that the changes were actually made.
+13. Go to your github repository and verify that the changes were actually made.

 :clap: Congratulations!!
 You have created a nice CV that you can share with the world.
 This is way better than "Hello world!!"